MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 MK: Yeah.
 {: .interviewee }

 AW: Right, in terms of how technology can actually help us instead of hurt us.
 So, my question is: as someone who’s been a lifelong musician and in the business for so long, how do you... not a business question, but how do you see music evolving?
-Because it’s really struck me recently as I kind of continue to sort of look backwards and forwards at the same time, particularly with YouTube, you know, you can go see the videos of [Monk](https://en.wikipedia.org/wiki/Thelonius_Monk) and all the classic guys that are just extreme, right?
+Because it’s really struck me recently as I kind of continue to sort of look backwards and forwards at the same time, particularly with YouTube, you know, you can go see the videos of [Monk&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Thelonius_Monk) and all the classic guys that are just extreme, right?
 {: .interviewer }

 MK: Right.
 [Chuckles]